Jeffrey Frentzen

-Jeffrey Scott Frentzen (born September 7, 1956), sometimes credited as Jeff Frentzen, is an American movie director, screenwriter, producer, novelist, journalist, and actor.
+Jeffrey Frentzen (born September 7, 1956), sometimes credited as Jeff Frentzen, is an American movie director, screenwriter, producer, novelist, journalist, and actor.

 Early life

 Frentzen was born in Oakland, California, and was raised in Orinda, California.
 His father was an insurance adjuster and his mother a housewife.
 He graduated from the University of California.

 Journalism, nonfiction books, and novels

 He began his career in print journalism, and was the first managing editor of Cinefantastique, a movie special effects journal where he also published movie reviews.
 He has written for Video Watchdog and Fangoria.
 His lengthy career in computer high-tech trade press magazines began at IDG and then moved to Ziff-Davis, and included PC Week (later eWeek).
 Eventually, he worked for CNET, leaving that firm in 1997 in an executive role.
 He is credited with co-creating one of the first commercial websites, in 1993, called PC Week Online, and helped develop an early content format for podcasting ("PC Week Radio").
 He has been active as a film producer-writer-director since 1997, and continues to work as a journalist in the high-tech and medical industries.
-He was an executive producer for Aesthetic TV, an online TV production house, from 2012 to 2017, and has been a regular contributor to The Aesthetic Channel.
+He was an executive producer for Aesthetic TV, an online TV production house, from 2012 to 2017, and has been a regular contributor to The Aesthetic Channel, Medical Insight, and the Aesthetic Insights newsletter.

 Frentzen co-wrote (with David J. Schow) The Outer Limits Companion (Ace Books, 1986), and in 1998 published Javascript Annotated Archives (Osborne/McGraw-Hill, Berkeley), co-written with Henry Sobotka and Dewayne McNair.
 He is the pseudonymous author of three novels, The Bayou Brigade (1981) and Star of Egypt (1981), part of the "Ben Slayton, T-Man" series from Warner Books, writing as "Buck Sanders"; and a self-published novel, My Summer With the Family (1992), authored by "Joe Hudson."